apivideo/videoModeration/README.md

 Finally, there are a series of pages that list the videos that have each tag.  "/SFW" displays all of the 'safe for work' videos, etc.

+## installation

+clone the repo
+npm install (for all dependencies) node src/index.js